Password ManagerDeveloper Tools

 To enable the Bitwarden SSH agent on Windows, you must disable the OpenSSH service on your Windows machine.
 To disable OpenSSH:

 1. On your Windows machine, navigate to Services → OpenSSH Authentication Agent.
-The Administrator services window can be accessed using the Windows + R run command.
+Services can be located with the Windows search bar.

 2. Once you have opened the OpenSSH Authentication Agent Properties window, Set the Startup type setting to Disabled.